jcridev/mdde/registry/README.md

 ## Structure

-* `./mdde-registry` parent POM
+* `./mdde-registry` parent POM.
-    * `/mdde-registry-core` Core functionality of the registry
+    * `/mdde-registry-core` Core functionality of the registry.
-    * `/mdde-registry-tcp` TCP server
+    * `/mdde-registry-tcp` TCP server.
-    * `/shared` folder containing packages that can be shared with JAVA based projects, that are being integrated with MDDE registry
+    * `/shared` folder containing packages that can be shared with JAVA based projects, that are being integrated with MDDE registry.
-        * `/mdde-registry-shared` enums for registry commands, error codes; serialization containers
+        * `/mdde-registry-shared` enums for registry commands, error codes; serialization containers.
-        * `/mdde-registry-tcp-shared` tcp client and serialization containers
+        * `/mdde-registry-tcp-shared` tcp client and serialization containers.

-**Note**: the shared projects are bult with the Java language level 8, while the main mdde-registry modules require the minimum language level 11.
+**Note**: the shared projects are built with the Java language level 8, while the main mdde-registry modules require the minimum language level 11.

 ## Build